Visiting Uvita Costa Rica

 Explore the area: Places like Playa Hermosa, Dominical, Ojotal and Quepos are close-by.
 Take advantage of this and visit them!

-Music Festival: Don’t miss Uvita’s 4-day annual music festival!
-Music, yoga, dance ,… Something for everyone!
+Go to Envision Festival: Don’t miss Uvita’s 4-day annual music festival!
+Music, yoga, dance… There’s something for everyone!

 Uvita is located at around 220 km from San Jose.
 It will take you up to 3.30 hours to reach by car.
 You can also organize for a shared or private shuttle.
 You can also take domestic flight into Quepos and take a shuttle or car for the additional 60 km.